Blynk-Technologies/Blynk-MicroPython-Edgent/README.md

 4. Select Application (generic boards vs specialized builds)
 5. Select your Develop Kit variant
 6. Click the `Flash` button (if disabled, click the `Connect` button again)
+7. Press `Reset` button on your board to run the MicroPython firmware

 > [!NOTE]
 > Alternatively, you can [flash your ESP32 device manually](https://github.com/Blynk-Technologies/Blynk-MicroPython-Edgent/releases/latest)